MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 codePush.restartApp(onlyIfUpdateIsPending: Boolean = false): void;
 ```

 Immediately restarts the app.
-If a truth value is provided to the `onlyIfUpdateIsPending` parameter, then the app will only restart if there is actually a pending update waiting to be applied.
+If a truth value is provided to the `onlyIfUpdateIsPending` parameter, then the app will only restart if there's actually a pending update waiting to be applied.

 This method is for advanced scenarios, and is primarily useful when the following conditions are true: